Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Recognition and rewards help employees see how their work is contributing to the broader mission and feel valued.
 Without this, workers are twice as likely to quit in the next year.
 Be sure to praise efforts and contributions on an ongoing basis, not just after completing a major project or goal.
 Even small gestures of gratitude, such as a sincere thank you via phone or email, can invigorate your people and create a culture of appreciation.

 Also consider developing a performance management system, which gives employees feedback on how they’re doing and creates opportunities to identify training needs, promote top performers, and inspire team members to do their best work.
-While giving honest feedback can be uncomfortable at times, it’s central to creating a company culture that helps people thrive.
+While giving honest feedback can be uncomfortable at times, it’s central to creating a work culture that helps people thrive.

 4